lshtm-genomics/omics-course/docs/other-omics/ml.md

 ### Full model structure
-In case if you are curious of how the structure of the full model looks like
+In case if you are curious of how the structure of the full model looks like.
+In here we are using convolutional nerual network.
+Essentially looking at the DNA seqeunce as a 2D images as it can be one-hot encoded as a 4xN matrix.
+A window of set size (7-8, often reflecting contig size) screens across the DNA sequnce across the horizontal dimension (dimension of size N), for feature extraction.
+These features are then fed to the next layer for matrix multiplication (can be thought of as a multiple linear regression function).
+There features are used to computes the function that best predict drug resistance.

 ![mapping_1](../img/ml_4.png)